 Kamahl came to Doha, Qatar in November 2005 - a year before Al Jazeera English launched - and in the 12 years since has presented news bulletins, the Newshour, and the panel discussion show Inside Story.

-He also spent seven years as host of the weekly business and economics show Counting the Cost.
+He was the host of the channel's weekly business and economics show Counting the Cost between 2009 and 2016.

 SKY NEWS AUSTRALIA: 2002-2004

-The role involved reporting, producing, studio presenting, and self-filming interviews.
+The role involved reporting, producing, studio presenting, and filming.

-At the time Sky News Australia was a joint-venture, part owned by the Seven Network.
-With Kamahl based out of their broadcast centre in Melbourne, he would also contribute to Seven's business and financial news coverage.
+Sky News Australia was originally a joint-venture network - part owned by the Seven Network - and so from his base at Seven's broadcast centre in Melbourne, Kamahl would contribute to their financial news coverage.

 TV3 NEW ZEALAND: 1998-2001